Mingos-F/AdventOfCode_2021/README.md

 ## Usage

-On the main.cpp file instaciate the class of the day you want to solve and compile the program.
+On the main.cpp file instanciate the class of the day you want to solve and compile the program.

 ## Licence